Dreamweaver176/CSCE_435_Team_25_Project/Report.md

 **See the `Builds/` directory to find the correct Caliper configurations to get the above metrics for CUDA, MPI, or OpenMP programs.** They will show up in the `Thicket.dataframe` when the Caliper file is read into Thicket.

+## Samplesort Algorithm Descriptions (Noah)
+The files themselves are based on their counterparts in the previous labs (i.e. samplesort.cpp was based on mpi_mm.cpp and samplesort.cu was based on bitonic_sort.cu), and changed to suit the needs of this project.
+The algorithm itself closely followed the linked pseudocode in this report within samplesort.cpp.
+In samplesort.cu however the blocks cannot access memory from others, so the array is split into samples and sorted separately using an altered method.

+Questions for the instructor/TA:
+1. I am unsure of what the parameters in the performance evaluation mean.
+We meant to run the MPI code with the number of processes varying from 2 to 1024, but what array sizes do we use?
+For CUDA, the number of threads will vary from 64 to 4096, but do the number of values range from 2^16 to 2^28 like in inputSizes?
+Additionally, would some combinations of the below values run for too long?
+2. What is a good way to verify that the CUDA_MARK functions for comm, comp, and the other values are correct?

 ## 4. Performance evaluation

 Include detailed analysis of computation performance, communication performance.